publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schII/ptA/spt2/m__us_usc_t52_s20943.md

         (1) __In general__

-        Not later than 60 days after the last day on which the appointment of any of its members may be certified under subsection (b) of this section, the Standards Board shall select nine of its members to serve as the Executive Board of the Standards Board, of whom—
+        Not later than 60 days after the last day on which the appointment of any of its members may be certified under subsection (b), the Standards Board shall select nine of its members to serve as the Executive Board of the Standards Board, of whom—

             (A) not more than five may be State election officials;